troclaux/notes/aws.md

     - Used whenever you want to call APIs

 - IAM Policy: set of permissions for aws resources
+  - a policy can exist without a role, but a role can't do anything useful without a policy
-- IAM Roles: identity that grants temporary credentials to aws services or users to perform tasks
+- IAM Roles: identity that grants temporary permissions to aws services or users to perform tasks
   - set of IAM policies

+### IAM role

+> identity in aws that you can assume temporarily to get specific permissions

+- use cases
+  - grant temporary access to aws services without long-term credentials
+  - assign permissions to services like ec2 or lambda
+  - to switch roles across accounts securely

+- key components of a role:
+  - trust policy: defines who can assume the role (e.g. ec2, lambda, another account)
+  - permissions policy defines what the role can do (e.g. access s3, write logs)
+  - session duration
+  - assume role

 ### IAM Security Tools